How to see today's super strawberry moon, the last supermoon of 2021

-What a year it's been for moon viewing.
+It's been quite a year for moon viewing already.
 After May's "super flower blood moon" eclipse, we're returning to a straight-up full moon today.
 It will be the last supermoon of 2021.

 The June full moon is sometimes called the "strawberry moon," according to the Farmer's Almanac, which says the nickname is connected to strawberries ripening in certain parts of North America.
 It's not a reference to the color of the moon.